nandithshetty/Gesture-Controlled-Virtual-Mouse/README.md

 # Gesture Controlled Virtual Mouse &nbsp;[![](https://img.shields.io/badge/python-3.8.5-blue.svg)](https://www.python.org/downloads/) [![platform](https://img.shields.io/badge/platform-windows-green.svg)](https://github.com/nandithshetty/Gesture-Controlled-Virtual-Mouse)

-Gesture Controlled Virtual Mouse makes human-computer interaction simple and touchless by leveraging Hand Gestures and Voice Commands.
+Gesture Controlled Virtual Mouse makes human-computer interaction simple and touchless by leveraging hand gestures and voice commands.
 All input/output operations can be virtually controlled using static and dynamic hand gestures along with an integrated, offline-capable voice assistant named **Max**.

 This project makes use of state-of-the-art Computer Vision and machine learning pipelines to track and recognize hand landmarks, working smoothly on standard webcams without any specialized hardware requirements.
 It leverages the **Google MediaPipe Hands** framework to predict 21 3D hand coordinates in real-time, mapping joint geometry to system events via a multi-threaded Python backend and a sleek, glassmorphic HTML5/CSS front-end built using **Eel**.